Giovanni Francesco Sagredo: Later relationship with Galileo

-By the time Sagredo returned to Venice Galileo had gone to Florence and the two were never to meet again - their relationship thereafter was entirely by letter.
-Their correspondence from 1612 to 1620 covers various topics: optics and lens production, thermoscopy, cartography, time zones, tide theory, hydrostatics and magnetism, but also dogs, painting, literature, wine and women.
+By the time Sagredo returned to Venice Galileo had gone to Florence and the two were never to meet again; their relationship thereafter was entirely by letter.
+Their correspondence from 1612 to 1620 covers various topics: astronomy, optics and lens production, thermoscopy, cartography, time zones, tide theory, hydrostatics and magnetism, but also dogs, painting, literature, wine and women.
 Sagredo added a scale to Galileo's thermoscope to enable the quantitative measurement of temperature, and produced more convenient portable thermometers.
 Sagredo also discussed with Galileo the possibility of a telescope using a mirror (a reflecting telescope).

 In June 1619, Galileo and Sagredo exchanged portraits.
 Sagredo's portrait was by Leandro Bassano.
 The portrait represents him with his commission from the Doge in front of him on a kilim which was a gift from Abbas I in exchange for the offer of scientific instruments.
 The portrait, currently in the Ashmolean Museum hung in the rooms of Galileo while he wrote both the Dialogue Concerning the Two Chief World Systems of 1632 and the Two New Sciences of 1638.
 It is in these works that Galileo immortalised his friend: Sagredo is one of the characters in these works.
 The Dialogue is even set in a Sagredo palace, although in reality Sagredo left the family palace in 1611.
 From 1615 to 1618 he lived in Palazzo Donà in S. Stin and, from 1618 to 1620, in the Ca 'Foscari.

 Two other portraits of Sagredo have been identified, one in the Zhytomyr Regional Museum in Ukraine and the other in a private collection.